TITLE 68: PROFESSIONS AND OCCUPATIONS

 5) CE hours may be earned for authoring papers, publications, articles, dissertations, book chapters or research projects.
 These must be applicable to the practice area.
 The research project must be completed during the prerenewal period.
 Authoring a paper or publishing articles may be used for 10 CE hours.
 Authoring a book chapter, dissertation or research project may be used for 20 CE hours.
 APRNs may obtain a maximum of 30 CE hours earned under this subsection (b)(5).

 6) Up to 5 CE hours may be earned for completion of skills certification courses.
-A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.
+A maximum of 2 hours in cardiopulmonary resuscitation certified by the American Red Cross, American Heart Association, Health and Safety Institute (HSI), or other qualified organization may be accepted, while a maximum of 3 hours may be accepted for certification or recertification in Basic Life Support for Healthcare Providers (BLS), Advanced Cardiac Life Support (ACLS), or Pediatric Advanced Life Support (PALS) or their equivalent.

 7) CE Options for APRNs

 A) CE hours may be earned through preceptorship of an APRN student.
 Preceptors must provide clinical supervision and education to the APRN student.
 Documentation must be provided from the school of nursing in which the student is enrolled.
 Precepting one student for an academic semester or quarter may be used for 10 CE hours.
 Not more than 30 CE hours in each renewal period may come from precepting.

 B) Successful completion, during the prerenewal period, of a recertification exam in the APRN's area of specialty as recognized in Section 1300.10 may be used for 60 CE hours.